Skip to content

 Recommended For

-Operators with global withdrawal demand.
-Operators where player withdrawals go to 10+ countries.
-Inpay's local bank rail connectivity in 90+ markets means payouts arrive through domestic banking systems, not international wire transfers.
-The difference: lower fees, faster arrival, fewer failed transactions.
+• Operators with global withdrawal demand.
+Player withdrawals landing in 10+ countries is where this pays for itself.
+Local bank rail connectivity in 90+ markets means payouts arrive through domestic clearing systems rather than international wires: lower fees, faster arrival, fewer failed transactions.
 888 and Betsson run exactly this kind of multi-market payout operation.

-Casinos expanding beyond their home market.
-Casinos expanding into new geographies where they don't have local banking relationships.
-Instead of opening correspondent bank accounts in each country, one Inpay integration covers the payout side.
-The Eurogiro postal network adds 70,000+ cash collection points in markets where bank penetration is low.
+• Casinos expanding beyond their home market.
+Moving into geographies where you hold no local banking relationships.
+Instead of opening correspondent accounts country by country, one Inpay integration covers the payout side, and the Eurogiro postal network adds 70,000+ cash collection points in markets where bank penetration is low.

-High-volume sportsbooks needing instant payouts.
-Sportsbooks processing thousands of withdrawals daily.
-Inpay's mass payout capabilities handle bulk disbursements through a single API call.
-Instant processing in supported corridors means players get paid fast, which directly affects whether they deposit again.
+• High-volume sportsbooks needing instant payouts.
+Sportsbooks processing thousands of withdrawals a day.
+Mass payout capability handles bulk disbursements through a single API call, and instant processing in supported corridors means players get paid fast, which is what decides whether they deposit again.

 Not Recommended For

-Single-market European operators.
-Operators running exclusively in one European market.
+• Single-market European operators.
+Running in a single European market.
 If all your players are in the UK or Germany, your acquiring bank probably handles domestic payouts fine.
-Inpay's value shows up when you need to move money across borders to multiple countries simultaneously.
+Inpay's value shows up when money has to cross borders into several countries at once.

 Geographic Coverage